You are browsing documentation for an outdated version. See the

 or any entities related to Dev Portal.

-You should have authentication and RBAC configured for Kong’s Admin API.
+If you have authentication and RBAC configured for Kong’s Admin API, provide the

 --headers flag to pass the RBAC token to decK.
 For example, you can pass the token as a string: